github/docs/content/github/creating-cloning-and-archiving-repositories/error-repository-not-found.md

 ### Check your spelling

 Typos happen, and repository names are case-sensitive.
-If you try to clone `git@{{ site.data.variables.command_line.codeblock }}:user/repo.git`, but the repository is really named `User/Repo` you will receive this error.
+If you try to clone `git@{% data variables.command_line.codeblock %}:user/repo.git`, but the repository is really named `User/Repo` you will receive this error.

 To avoid this error, when cloning, always copy and paste the clone URL from the repository's page.
 For more information, see "[Cloning a repository](/articles/cloning-a-repository)."